War Chanter

 The gravity of your chants carries your vocal presence to new heights.
 At 5th level, whenever you extemporize a rubato to change its element, that element is conferred to every ally affected by your war chant until the end of your next turn.

 In addition, every ally deals an additional 1d6 elemental damage.
-However, on a critical hit, theycan use a bonus action to cast the last Cantrip you used, using your spell attack and DC to determine if the spell succeeds.
+However, on a critical hit, as a reaction you can recast the last Cantrip used.

 Counter Song